 Property owners can be held liable for injuries suffered by victims of crime that occurred on their premises.
 If you were attacked by someone because of inadequate security, you may be entitled to money through a negligent security claim.
-At Duncan Law Group, Attorney Bob Duncan is dedicated to standing up for personal injury victims.
+At Duncan Law Group, our Chicago negligent security attorney is dedicated to standing up for personal injury victims.
 Sadly, personal injuries aren’t always an accident; they are caused by criminal violence too.
 If a property owner fails to provide adequate security for visitors, he/she could be held responsible for damages caused by acts of violence and crime on the property.

 The concept of negligent / inadequate security is closely related to another term: duty of care.
 Duty of care implies that one party (the property owner) is responsible for the safety of another person.
 For example, an apartment owner may owe a duty of care to apartment tenants.
 This might include security cameras, fencing, and gated entrances.
 While property owners are not responsible for every criminal act on the premises, they are somewhat obligated to guests, tenants, and clients for foreseeable crimes.